Muthal Vasantham: Production

 P. Kalaimani approached Manobala to direct Muthal Vasantham; however the partners of Kalaimani were uninterested in having Manobala as director and replaced him with Manivannan.
+The filming began at Vauhini Studios in 1984.
+The filming began on 21 April 1985 at Chennai and was also held at locations such as Munnar and Theni.
 While filming the song "Aarum Athu Aalam Illai", Ramya Krishnan stood without moving much because her right leg had been fractured shortly before.
 During the completion, Pandiyan's market was allegedly dull, so Kalaimani changed the climax to show Sathyaraj as hero.

 Soundtrack

 The music was composed by Ilaiyaraaja.
 The song is "Aarum Athu Aalam Illai" set in the Carnatic raga Vakulabharanam.

 Release and reception

 Muthal Vasantham was released on 22 May 1986.
 Jayamanmadhan of Kalki noted that, despite infusing masala into a love story, the makers did a good execution of the story.
 The film ran for over 25 weeks in theatres.